Dineshreddy1525/AI-Chat-Bot-/README.md

 3. Replace the placeholder API key with your own in the `chat_screen.dart` file
 4. Run the app on an emulator or physical device

-The chatbot can be further customized to fit your use-case by modifying the code in the `main.dart` file and other files.
-The source code for the chatbot is available on GitHub.
+Modifying the code in the `main.dart` file and other files allows you to customize the chatbot to fit your use case.
+The chatbot's source code is available on GitHub.

 ### Development by

 - OpenAI - https://openai.com
 - Flutter - https://flutter.dev/

-Please open an issues on the repository if you find any bugs or if you would like to contribute.
+Please open an issue on the repository if you find any bugs or would like to contribute.

 Code and documentation Copyright 2023 [Dinesh Reddy].
 Code released under the [Apache License](./LICENSE).
-Docs released under [Creative Commons](https://creativecommons.org/licenses/by/3.0/).